A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Proof of Theorems

 Since the proof is exactly the same, we omit it here.
-Next, we have to bound the first term, which is different from that in paper \cite{Liu2013} because of the weaker cliff-weak-sparsity assumption.
+Next, we bound the first term, which is different from that in \citet{Liu2013}, because of the weaker cliff-weak-sparsity assumption.
 For the constant $D>0$ appearing in Condition \ref{cond:s-square-1},

-where the last equality is due to Condition \ref{cond:s-square-1}.
-By Cauchy-Schwarz inequality and Lemma \ref{lemma:lasso+ols}, we have,
+where the last equality holds because of Condition \ref{cond:s-square-1}.
+Using Cauchy-Schwarz inequality and Lemma \ref{lemma:lasso+ols}, we have

-Conditional on $\{ \hat S = S \}$, the Lasso+OLS estimator has the following form:
+Conditional on $\{ \hat S = S \}$, the lasso+ols estimator has the following form: